Daniel-KM/Omeka-plugin-OpenLayersZoom/README.md

 Currently, tiling is made without job process, so you may have to increase the max allowed time (and the memory limit) for process in `php.ini`.

+It is possible to bulk create tiles with the script `bulk_build_tiles.php` provided at the root of the plugin.
+Simply edit it, set the collections or the items to process and run it with the command `php -f bulk_build_tiles.php`.

-For huge images, it’s recommanded to create tiles offline via a specialized photo software, eventually with a [Zoomify] plugin, or to use a script that calls the `ZoomifyFileProcessor.php` library, else to use [IIPImage].
+For huge images, it’s recommanded to create tiles offline via a specialized photo software, eventually with a [Zoomify] plugin, or to use a script that calls the `ZoomifyFileProcessor.php` library, else to use [IIP Image].

-To use [IIPImage], the element `Tile Server URL` should be created in the `Item Type Metadata` set, and this field should be filled in the item form with the query url to the image.
+If an [IIP Image] server is used, you have to add the query url for each item that use it in the element `Tile Server URL` of the element set `Item Type Metadata`.
+This element is hard coded in the code, and is not created during the install.
+So you have to edit item types, then create this element, and add it to each item type you use.

 Warning